 LOGIC EXERCISES

 TECHNICAL UNIVERSITY OF MUNICH CHAIR FOR LOGIC AND VERIFICATION

 Prof. Tobias Nipkow Kevin Kappelmann

-SS 2021
+SS 2022

 EXERCISE SHEET 12

-02.07.2021

-The tutorial takes place on 06.07, 12-14.
+15.07.2022

+Exercise 12.1.
+[Loś-Vaught Test]

+Given a theory T, one often wants to know whether T is complete, i.e. T contains either F or $\neg F$ for any sentence F. In the lecture, you proved that a theory T is complete iff all its models are elementarily equivalent.
+However, checking whether all models of a theory are elementarily equivalent is usually rather difficult.
+The Loś-Vaught test provides an improved version of this theorem:

-Exercise 12.1. [Łoś-Vaught Test] Let T be an L-theory with no finite models.
-Let $\kappa \ge |L|$ be a cardinal.
-Show that if any two models of size κ for T are elementarily equivalent, then T is complete.
+Let T be a Σ -theory with no finite models.
+Let $\kappa \geq |\Sigma|$ be a cardinal.
+Show that if all models of size κ for T are elementarily equivalent, then T is complete.

 You can assume the following without a proof: